 Crocker Art Gallery and Annex, Sacramento California

-The history of the group begins in the 1850's, when B.F.
+The history of the group begins in the 1850s, when B.F.
 Hastings, pioneer banker and businessman of Sacramento built a home at the southwest corner of 3rd and O Streets.
 No clear historical or graphic information has yet been traced about this residence as it was originally built; the house is traditionally dated to 1852 or 1853 (certainly after the fire of November, 1852), when the B.F.
 Hastings commercial building at the southwest corner of 2nd and J Streets was also rebuilt more solidly.
-Inference suggests that it may have been a youthful work of Seth Babson of Maine (arrived in California 1850), born 1828; he was busy in the late 1850's with the Fogus (now Stanford) house.
-The Hastings house was apparently quite classical (if one judges from the unrevised service wing to the west of the house, appearing in old photographs of the Hastings- Crocker house) and would accord with the New Sngland training of Babson as well as the obvious classicist, late Georgian undercurrent in his more fashionable Fogus-Stanford house of 1857-58, where the 18th century qualities are expressed in Italianising terms.
+Inference suggests that it may have been a youthful work of Seth Babson of Maine (arrived in California 1850), born 1828; he was busy in the late 1850s with the Fogus (now Stanford) house.
+The Hastings house was apparently quite classical (if one judges from the unrevised service wing to the west of the house, appearing in old photographs of the Hastings- Crocker house) and would accord with the New England training of Babson as well as the obvious classicist, late Georgian undercurrent in his more fashionable Fogus-Stanford house of 1857-58, where the 18th-century qualities are expressed in Italianising terms.
 Judge Edwin Bryant Crocker, brother of Charles Crocker, bought the Hastings house about 1868; a June 1st burglary is reported in the Sacramento Union of June 3rd, 1869—"theft from the residence of E.B.
 Crocker at 3rd and O" with the loss of "considerable silverware and a watch"— inferring that the E.B.
 Crockers had been well settled by this date in their new residence.
 (E.B.
 Crocker was born in New York State in 1818 and arrived in Sacramento in 1852, where he practiced the profession of lawyer begun earlier in Indiana.
 He was associated with the early stages of the Central Pacific Railway.
-During Leland Stanford's term as Governor of California—January 10, 1862 to December 9, 1863, E.B.
+During Leland Stanford's term as Governor of California—January 10, 1862, to December 9, 1863, E.B.
 Crocker was appointed to the State Supreme Court, following the resignation of Chief Justice Fields.
 After the expiration of his term of office, Judge Crocker became chief counsel of the Central Pacific, and general agent.
 He suffered a paralytic stroke in June 1869, and retired from active service, becoming a member of the Board of Directors).

 The former Hastings house was extensively revised (probably just before the Judge's stroke in June of 1869) by Seth Babson to suit the increased prosperity of the E.B.
 Crockers as the fortunes of the Central Pacific waxed ever greater.
 In 1870 the family went to Europe and Judge Crocker began the mass purchase of works of art which were finally assembled for exhibition in San Francisco in the fall of 1871.
 (The old master drawings were the most valuable single part of the Judge's European purchases; about one hundred are of major importance.
 The paintings were generally second rate works with major names, although the Judge and Mrs. Crocker later bought a few large California scenes of interest.)
 It was now thought advisable to build a special structure to properly show these "treasures" to Sacramento and/at the same time provide a new center for the ambitions of Mrs. Crocker and her daughters.
 Land was purchased before 1870 from several owners, to the west of the Hastings-Crocker house, creating a half block property on "O" between 2nd and 3rd, and reaching to an alley dividing the block at the south.
 Here, just about fifteen feet west of the service wing of the house (which had apparently never been revised by Babson in 1869), the Art Gallery was erected at a cost variously cited as $185,000 or $285,000 (the former seems to come from a more reliable source: the magazine "Themis", unless it is typographical error there).
 Construction was probably begun early in 1872 and the building was completed in 1873.
 William Davis, a Welshman, was supervisor of construction; John Coffey (related to the infamous Michael Coffey?) is said to have designed the double stair.
 The art collections (seven hundred paintings and one thousand drawings) had been brought to Sacramento in April of 1873; an old photograph at the Crocker Gallery shows the collection hung in what is now the picture gallery proper, but with a temporary wooden floor, and no opening into the ballroom below—suggesting that the buiding was not quite completed when the collections arrived in the late spring of 1873, but that provision was immediately made for a temporary exhibition.